hashicorp/terraform-getting-started-gcp-cloud-shell/tutorial/cloudshell_tutorial.md

 ## Destructive Changes

+A destructive change is a change that requires the provider to replace the existing resource rather than updating it.
+This usually happens because the cloud provider doesn't support updating the resource in the way described by your configuration.

-Let's change the disk image of our instance.
-Edit the `boot_disk` block inside your `vm_instance` resource your configuration file and change it to the
+Changing the disk image of our instance is one example of a destructive change.
+Edit the `boot_disk` block inside the `vm_instance` resource in your configuration file and change it to the following.
-following:

 ```hcl
   boot_disk {